anmolkhurana5205/My-Obsidian-Vault/BC/Notes/SOME IMPORTANT TERMS.md

 gwei, wei
 hybrid smart contracts
 - **hash algorithm** - a function that computes data into a unique hash.
+- **hardhat** - Hardhat is a **development environment for Ethereum** and other EVM-compatible blockchains.
+It helps developers **compile, deploy, test, and debug smart contracts** efficiently.
+Think of it as a toolkit for building decentralized applications (dApps).
 Layer 1 block chain (bitcoin, ethereum and avalanche) Layer 2 block chain - any blockchain built on top of layer 1 () metamask